xinsun12/Lifestyle-Differentiation-Among-Marine-Denitrifying-Microorganisms/README.md

 ### `R_datascripts`

-This folder contains all R scripts and associated data files used for:

-* Estimation of the genome-based copiotrophic index for marine denitrifiers.
+This folder contains all R scripts and associated data files used for the estimation of the genome-based copiotrophic index for marine denitrifiers and the generation of all figures presented in the manuscript and supplementary materials.
-* Data processing and statistical analyses.
-* Generation of all figures presented in the manuscript and supplementary materials.